mahmoud/sedimental/entries/simple_statistics_for_systems.md

 4. Outliers should be recorded and tracked as strong indicators of system weakness.
 The last thing I want to hear is about trimming or other techniques that treat outliers as noise or flukes.
-5. An online algorithm is a streaming algorithm, but with more limits on its resources.
+5. An online algorithm *is* a streaming algorithm, but with more limits on its resources.
+Alternatively, online algorithms are the greediest streaming algorithms.
 6. Reservoir sampling has many benefits:
     1. Quantile-oriented, robust, non-parametric
     2. Consistent, configurable memory usage